 Periodicals & Media

-Adbusters, The American Conservative, Discover Magazine, Fictional Writers Review, Los Angeles Magazine, MediaPost Publications, Medpage Today, Philosophy of the Social Sciences, Philosophy Talk, Reason, Richmond Journal of Law and Technology, The Washington Post
+Adbusters, The American Conservative, Discover Magazine, Fictional Writers Review, The Guardian, Los Angeles Magazine, MediaPost Publications, Medpage Today, Philosophy of the Social Sciences, Philosophy Talk, Reason, Richmond Journal of Law and Technology, The Washington Post

 In August 2009 Philosophical Society.com made Wired Magazine's "Hottest Web Links" list.
 It also made TweetMeme's "Hottest Links on Twitter."